Neck lift (Platysmaplasty)

 What is a deep plane neck lift?

-Dr Law will assess your specific anatomy to determine which procedures are needed.
-This may include:
+Dr Law will carefully assess your individual anatomy to decide which steps are needed.
+These may include:

-Removing fat above and below the platysma muscle.
+Removing unwanted fat from above and below the platysma muscle.

-What sets a deep plane neck lift apart from a standard neck lift?
+What is the difference between a deep plane neck lift and a standard neck lift?

 Surgery